jimi79/share/README.md

 **mongodb is required**

 ###Install
-put the both php file at some place
+put both php files in some www dir

 ####Usage in cli
 #####Post a file